 In addition to health benefits administered by the Graduate Student Union and benefits acquired from teaching, international students' incidental fees include coverage under the University Health Insurance Plan (UHIP).
 Students with dependents are also covered

-Graduate students must submit the following documentation to the Chemistry Graduate Office in advance of receiving TA or RA payment:
+Graduate students must submit the following documentation to the Chemistry Graduate Office in advance of receiving TA or RA payment.
+Submit your documents as ONE PDF file using the file naming convention of LastName_FirstName_PayrollForms:

 - Personnel/Payroll Form (PDF)